 Mariposa also recently introduced Sunday Haute Tea, which quickly became daily Haute Tea due to popular demand.

-Most days, it’s easy to walk up and get a seat in between shopping, but the Haute Tea service here can fill up.
+Most days, it’s easy to walk up and get a seat in between shopping.
+However, the Haute Tea service here can fill up quickly.
 Book your table in advance for lunch, dinner, Sunday brunch, or afternoon tea here.

 Island Vintage Coffee (A Go-To Waikiki Favorite)

-The food is locally sourced, super fresh and flavorful, and it’s fairly priced with huge portions.
+The food is locally sourced, super fresh, and flavorful.
+It’s fairly priced with huge portions.
 Also, they can accommodate those with allergies better than most places in Waikiki.
 (Unfortunately, Waikiki is a difficult place to eat out if you have something like a gluten allergy.)

 In fact, many people choose to make repeat visits.
 We suggest you make at least two trips– one for the coffee, and one for the food.
 Enjoy!